Hiroki Totoki

 Hiroki Totoki (十時 裕樹; born July 17, 1964) is a Japanese businessman.
-He is currently the President and CEO of Sony Group Corporation, Chairman of Sony Interactive Entertainment, and co-founder of Sony Bank Inc. He is originally from Yamaguchi Prefecture.
+He is currently the president and CEO of Sony Group Corporation, chairman of Sony Interactive Entertainment, and co-founder of Sony Bank Inc. He is originally from Yamaguchi Prefecture.

 Totoki has built an extensive career spanning over three decades within Sony Group Corporation.
-His long tenure culminated in his appointment as President and Chief Executive Officer (CEO) of Sony Group Corporation, effective April 1, 2025.
-Throughout his career, Totoki has played a significant role in shaping Sony's strategic direction, particularly its pivot towards entertainment businesses, including gaming, music, film, and television.
+His long tenure culminated in his appointment as president and chief executive officer (CEO) of Sony Group Corporation, effective April 1, 2025.
+Throughout his career, Totoki has played a significant role in shaping Sony's direction, particularly its pivot towards entertainment businesses, including gaming, music, film, and television.

-Totoki's journey from joining Sony in 1987 to becoming CEO in 2025 was a carefully planned succession, openly proposed by the outgoing CEO Kenichiro Yoshida and unanimously endorsed by the Board of Directors.
+Hiroki Totoki joined Sony in 1987 and became CEO in 2025, openly proposed by the outgoing CEO Kenichiro Yoshida and unanimously endorsed by the board of directors.

 Early career

 After graduating from Yamaguchi Prefectural Yamaguchi High School and the School of Commerce at Waseda University, he joined Sony (now the Sony Group) in 1987.
 In 2001, he founded Sony Bank with Shigeru Ishii.
-In 2005, he became Senior Managing Director of Sony Communication Network (now Sony Network Communications).
-After serving as Executive Vice President, he became an Executive Officer of Sony (now the Sony Group) in 2013.
+In 2005, he became senior managing director of Sony Communication Network (now Sony Network Communications).
+After serving as executive vice president, he became an executive officer of Sony (now the Sony Group) in 2013.

-In 2014, he was transferred to Group Executive Officer and was simultaneously appointed President and CEO of Sony Mobile Communications.
-He was subsequently appointed Sony Executive Officer and CSO in 2017, Senior Managing Director and CFO in 2018, and Executive Vice President and CFO in 2020, before being promoted to President, COO and CFO on April 1, 2023.
-On April 1, 2025, he will become Representative Director, President and CEO, succeeding Kenichiro Yoshida.
+In 2014, he was transferred to group executive officer and was simultaneously appointed president and CEO of Sony Mobile Communications.
+He was subsequently appointed Sony executive officer and CSO in 2017, senior managing director and CFO in 2018, and executive vice president and CFO in 2020, before being promoted to president, COO and CFO on April 1, 2023.
+On April 1, 2025, he became representative director, president and CEO, succeeding Kenichiro Yoshida.

-Career at Sony Group

-Hiroki Totoki's career at Sony Group Corporation is marked by a steady ascent through various critical divisions and executive roles, demonstrating his broad expertise across the conglomerate's diverse portfolio.

-Initial Roles and Progression (1987-2013)

-Totoki began his professional journey at Sony Corporation in April 1987, marking the start of his extensive and influential tenure with the company.
-His early leadership responsibilities included serving as Representative Director of Sony Bank Incorporated from February 2002 until June 2005.
-In June 2005, he was appointed Director, Corporate Executive Officer, and Senior Managing Director of Sony Communication Network Corporation.
-This entity underwent several name changes over the years, evolving into So-net Entertainment Corporation (October 2006), So-net Corporation (July 2013), and eventually Sony Network Communications Inc. (July 2016).
-He continued to assume increasingly senior positions within these network communication entities, including Representative Director, Corporate Executive Officer, and Senior Managing Director from April 2012, and subsequently Deputy President and Chief Financial Officer (CFO) from April 2013.